 Apart from tourists, Börze also attracts locals with a €5 weekday two-course lunch prix-fixe, which is especially popular among office workers.
-Once here, be sure to roam around Liberty Square, Budapest’s most monumental public park just around the corner.
+Once here, be sure to roam around the monumental Liberty Square just around the corner from here.